 Phone: Taxes can be paid by eCheck, debit or credit card using our interactive voice response (IVR) system.
 A fee, set by the vendor is charged for payments processed by phone.
 Call the Treasurer’s Office line at (509) 477-4713.

 Drop Box: Three drop boxes are available for property tax payments by check or money order.
 Drop boxes are located curbside on W. Broadway Ave in front of the Courthouse, at the Courthouse entrance and in the Courthouse Annex.
 Click here for a map of drop box locations.

 Please include a self addressed and stamped envelope with your payment and we will return a receipt.

 What tax relief options is the Spokane County Treasurer offering?

-On March 30th, Treasurer Michael Baumgartner authorized the longest blanket extension in the state of the 2020 spring property tax deadline from April 30th to June 15th.
-This extension applies to both real and personal 2020 property taxes in Spokane County.
+Treasurer Michael Baumgartner previously authorized Spokane County property tax extensions totaling one hundred and five additional days to pay without delinquent charges.
+First half 2021 property taxes have received a one month extension from April 30th to May 31st.
+This extension applies to both real and personal property taxes due in Spokane County.
 This extension excludes mortgage loan service providers which submit escrow funds on behalf of individual taxpayers.
-Second half property taxes remain due on October 31st.

 If you are still struggling to make your property tax payment, please contact our office at (509) 477-4713 or email@example.com.
 Other assistance options such as partial tax payments may be an option.